Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Experiments

 SARIMA, QRF, and QRNN yield PIs whose PICP greatly varies in different datasets, as they lack robustness and do not enjoy the coverage guarantee of the CP-based models.
 In fact, they might construct very narrow intervals where the actual coverage of the PIs is significantly lower than the desired confidence level.

-The results discussed are aligned with the performance computed in terms of CWC.
-Table \ref{tab:result} shows that EnCQR obtains the highest CWC on most datasets.
+The results discussed so far are aligned with the CWC values in Table \ref{tab:result}.
 Table \ref{tab:result_avg} shows that when CWC is averaged across all dataset and regression algorithms EnCQR achieves the top performance and EnBPI, which comes second, achieves a significantly lower average CWC score.
-In the next analyses we focus only on EnCQR and EnbPI, since SARIMA, QRF and QRNN often fail to obtain valid coverage.
+In the next analyses we focus only on EnCQR and EnbPI, since SARIMA, QRF and QRNN often fail to produce a valid coverage.